Sony A7S versus Canon XC10

 |Sony RX1R (⇒ lft | rgt)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|

-So how do things add up?
-Is there a clear favorite between the Sony A7S and the Sony A7S?
+So what conclusions can be drawn?
+Is there a clear favorite between the Sony A7S and the Canon XC10?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.